aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/README.md

 ### Amazon Lex and Amazon Kendra using QnABot

 The default agent assist configuration works by sending the transcription of a caller’s utterances to a chatbot, powered by Amazon Lex and Amazon Kendra, using the [QnABot on AWS solution](https://aws.amazon.com/solutions/implementations/aws-qnabot/) to simplify configuration and orchestration.
-Lex tracks the callers intents and can advise the agent to elicit additional information as needed to fulfil an intent, while Kendra is used to query frequently asked questions and knowledge base documents.
+Lex tracks the callers intents and can advise the agent to elicit additional information as needed to fulfil an intent, QnABot uses OpenSearch with text embeddings to match stored frequently asked questions (FAQs), while Kendra is used to query indexed knowledge base documents.
 Bot responses are shown in real time to the agent, along with the transcription of the conversation.
 It is easily configured to support customized intents, FAQs, and knowledgebase content.

 This body of this README describes how to use and customise this default configuration.